datathug/food-n-climate/README.md

 ### SCRIPTS COMPONENT
+All scripts run in Python 3.12, may not work properly in earlier versions.
-This relies on multiple dependencies that need to be installed prior to using it.
+It relies on multiple dependencies that need to be installed prior to using it.
 Below are listed only libraries essential for GPT georeferencing & Google Geocoding.
 Install each of these with